-7. Do "Square and circle trace" worksheet
+7. Do "Fish shapes trace" worksheet

-Hold up the worksheet and model tracing and colouring in the shapes - elicit the shapes and colours as you do so.
+Hold up the worksheet and model tracing and colouring in the shapes of the fish - elicit the shapes and colours as you do so.
 Have your students take out their crayons and complete their worksheets.
 Spend time with each student, helping, asking questions and praising.
+This is a really good exercise for developing their motor skills, so really encourage them to concentrate on keeping their tracing on the dashed lines.